anasen-collab/analysis/SiCal/SiRelativeCal/SX3s/readme.md

 ### Files
 The program reads in an X3RelativeGains.dat file and outputs a new file with updated coefficients Before running, make sure that the root file you are reading in has the right histograms and has been created using the X3RelativeGains.dat file that you are inputting into this code
+Whichever gains file was used in the program that creates the histos should be the input file to this program.
+Input histogram file and relative gains file

+### Gains
 The back gain is equal to the inverse of the slope of the best fit line.
 The gains are applied as [old]/[new] where old is the previous gain read in by the file and new is the measured slope of the histogram.

+### Next steps
 Once you have completed this program, rerun Main.C with this new X3RelativeGains_Step3.dat Everything should now be calibrated properly, but check the histograms to make sure.
 If the histograms are not as good as desired, you can repeat this process for any individual detector (all three programs).
 Just be sure to input the correct RelativeGains.dat file and root file.